Motion Functions

 $coordinatedSpeed The speed of the coordinated circular motion.

-PVT and PT
+PVT and PT Motion

-P is the desired position for the specified axis at the end of the time segment and is in user units.
+P is the position that you want for the specified axis at the end of the time segment and is in user units.
 The specified position obeys the target mode of the task.
 If incremental mode is active, the positions are relative to the starting point of the move.
 If absolute mode is active, the positions are relative to the origin.
 Refer to the Motion Setup Functions topic for more information on how to configure the task target mode.

 T is the time interval of the duration of the specified move in milliseconds.
 You can specify a move duration that is more than a millisecond.
 If more than one point per millisecond is necessary, use one of the time intervals that follow:

-• Drive-based controller: Time intervals of 1/10 or 1/20 of a millisecond.
+• PC-based controller support time intervals of 1/10, 1/20, 1/50, or 1/100 of a millisecond.

-• PC-based controller: Time intervals of 1/10, 1/20, 1/50, or 1/100 of a millisecond.
+• Drive-based controllers support time intervals of 1/10 or 1/20 of a millisecond.

 Use the function that follows to specify individual points using position, velocity, and time interval.